seanox/aspect-js/manual/en/introduction.md

 ## Getting Started

-The framework consists of pure JavaScript.

-The releases consist of one file that can be downloaded or integrated via a release channel.
+The framework consists of one JavaScript file and is included via the URL of a release channel or downloaded as releases.

-The release channels continuously provide the newest final major versions, which are downward compatible to the major version.
-Seanox aspect-js is always up to date when using the release channels.
+Release channels continuously provide the latest final main versions, which are backward compatible to the main version.
+This way Seanox aspect-js is always up to date.

 Each release consists of two versions.
-The development version contains comments on conception, function and usage.
+The developer version includes extensive comments on design, function, operation and usage.
 The production version is optimized in size but not obfuscated.

 Create an HTML file, such as _index.html_ and include Seanox apect-js via the release channel.